 Dealing with a failure to register charge can be a time-consuming and complex process.
 When your case reaches its conclusion, you will undoubtedly be keen to avoid going through it again.

-The lawyers at the law firm of Koenig & Owen, LLC, have an in-depth understanding of Ohio’s sex offender registration rules.
+The lawyers at the law firm of James D. Owen, LLC, have an in-depth understanding of Ohio’s sex offender registration rules.
 When you hire us, we will be happy to explain them to you and work with you to ensure that you are fully compliant moving forward.

-Would you like to have a defense attorney from Koenig & Owen, LLC, help you fight back against your failure to register charge?
+Would you like to have a defense attorney from James D. Owen, LLC, help you fight back against your failure to register charge?
 Then please do not hesitate to give us a call and set up a free consultation at our law office in Columbus.